singh1114/best/_posts/2018-04-17-working-properly-with-django-choices.markdown

 <https://github.com/bigjason/django-choices>

-I am going to use these for my current project.&nbsp;
+I am going to use this for my current project.&nbsp;